My Creed is Jesus Christ

 Carla:

 Carla and I met in 3rd grade at our elementary school.
-She had the prettiest smile and such a beautiful complexion.
-Most of my memories of our friendship consisted of spending the night with each other and playing Barbie dolls.
-Our friendship was short lived though as she also moved away.
+I remember she had the prettiest smile and a beautiful complexion.
+Most of my memories of our friendship consisted of playing with Barbie dolls, spending the night with each other, and playing at school.
+Our friendship was short-lived though as she also moved away.
 Several years later I was surprised to see her at high school, but so many years had passed, we really didn’t know each other anymore.

 Judi:

-We lost touch after 6th grade when we went to different junior high schools for 7th – 9th grade.
+We lost touch after 6th grade when we went to different junior high schools for 7th through 9th grade.
 We ended up going to the same high school but it wasn’t until the end of our sophomore year that I realized who she was.
-She had grown about 6 inches taller than me and I hadn’t even recognized her.
-It was sad though because we didn’t know each other anymore.
-Puberty grew us up and we weren’t the same little girls anymore.
+She had grown at least five or six inches taller than me and I hadn’t even recognized her.
+It was sad though, because we didn’t really know each other anymore.
+In just a few short years we literally grew apart.

 Donita:

-Toward the end of 1968, Donita told me that due to her dad’s job she had to move to Georgia.
-We cried for hours!
+During our freshman year of school, Donita told me that due to her dad’s job she had to move to Georgia.
+We cried for hours.
 We kept in touch by writing letters to each other for the first few years.
-Then, when I graduated from high school, I arranged to meet her at the Atlanta airport on a stopover on my way to Florida.
+Then, when I graduated from high school, I arranged to meet her at the Atlanta airport one day on a stopover on my way to Florida.

-As the years went by we lost touch.
-I thought of her often, and then in 2009 I remembered a picture that she had sent me of her baby girl, and it had her name written on the back of it.
+As the years went by, we lost touch.
+I thought of her often, and then in 2009, I remembered a picture that she had sent me of her baby girl, and it had her name written on the back of it.
 I did a Facebook search and found her daughter, Gina, who gave me Donita’s email address.
-We connected again and I got to visit her again, but this time we met for lunch in Lawrenceville, a suburb of Atlanta, while Harold and I were on a road trip.
-It was so good to see her again and to be back in contact after so many years.
+We connected again, and I got to visit her, but this time we met for lunch in Lawrenceville, a suburb of Atlanta, while Harold and I were on a road trip.
+It was so good to see her again and to be back in contact, after so many years.

 Donita passed away April 11, 2024.
-I mourned the passing of my old friend; I missed the Donita I knew when we were young and I miss her now.
-I decided to send Donita’s old letters to her daughter.
-I re-read the letters with tears in my eyes and a lump in my throat, and shipped them in a lavender flowered box to her daughter, Gina, along with some photos and a stationary book of Bible Promises for her, her sister, April, and their step-brother, Shane.
+I mourned the passing of my old friend; I missed the Donita I knew when we were young and the person she had become.
+I regret not taking time to visit her more in my adult years.
+I re-read the letters I had saved and with tears in my eyes and a lump in my throat, I decided to send them to her daughter, Gina.
+I shipped them in a lavender flowered box with some photos and a book of Bible promises.

 Penny:

-Penny and I met in Junior High and our common interests were shopping, Janis Joplin, rock bands, and boys.
-I don’t know how, but somehow we managed not to get into too much trouble.
-One night we took her brothers car out for a drive (she drove, not me!) and we were probably only 14 years old.
+Penny and I also met in junior high.
+Our common interests were shopping, Janis Joplin, rock bands, and boys.
+I don’t know how, but somehow we managed to not get into too much trouble during our junior high years.
+One night we took her brother’s car out for a drive (she drove, not me) and we were probably only 14 years old.
 We loved going to parties, singing Janis Joplin songs, hanging out with friends, and dancing at Sherwood Country Club.
-We also went to rock concerts to see Three Dog Night, Chicago, and Iron Butterfly.
+We also went to some rock concerts together: Three Dog Night, Chicago, and Iron Butterfly.

-Here we are in 1969 with my brother Ron, who had just graduated from Navel training.
+Penny and me in 1969 in Chicago with my brother Ron, who had just graduated from Naval training.

-At my cousin’s wedding in 1969.
+Here we are at my cousin’s wedding in 1969.
 I brought Penny with me and we sat in the second row.
-There’s my grandma and grandpa, my cousin Todd, and Uncle Bill in the first row.
-My cousin, Connie, told me years later that Penny was her official “wedding crasher!”
+My grandma and grandpa, my little cousin Todd, and my Uncle Bill are in the first row.
+My cousin, Connie, told me years later that Penny was her official “wedding crasher.”
+LOL

 I remember the first time I read this verse, I assumed that it referred to friends and wondered if I ever really had a friend like that.
-Later I learned that the “friend” in this verse is actually referring to Jesus.
-Which makes perfect sense.
-Friends come and go but Jesus has long been my closest friend.
+Later I learned that the “friend” in this verse actually refers to Jesus.
+This makes perfect sense, as friends do come and go, but Jesus has long been my closest friend.

-It’s interesting how you can hear or read a Bible verse several times and then, it’s as if you’re hearing it for the first time.
-In the late 1980’s I remember hearing this next verse in a sermon and it really caught my attention.
-Interestingly, it’s the first half of Proverbs 18:24,
+It’s also interesting how you can hear or read a Bible verse several times and then it’s as if you’re hearing it for the first time.
+In the late 1980s, I remember hearing this next verse in a sermon and it really caught my attention.
+Interestingly, it’s the first half of Proverbs 18:24.

-I’ve thought about that verse often over the years, as throughout most of my life, friendships have been difficult for me.
-First of all as an adult, I think it’s easy to get “out of the practice” of friendship.
-We get busy with kids, work, and just the busyness of life.
-But personally for me and for as long as I can remember, I’ve always felt a little uncomfortable around other people.
-I enjoy people but I enjoy solitude more.
-In retrospect I think that God has used that to help me draw into a closer relationship with Him, which of course is very good, but I’m not so heavenly minded that I don’t also realize that having friends is also good.
+I’ve often thought about that verse over the years, as throughout most of my life, friendships have been difficult for me.
+First of all, as an adult, I think it’s easy to get out of the practice of friendship.
+It’s easy with the busyness of life, kids, work, etc., and also for as long as I can remember, I’ve always felt a little uncomfortable around people.
+I enjoy people but I’m really more comfortable by myself.
+In retrospect, I think that God has used that to help me draw closer to Him, which, of course, is wonderful, but at the same time, I realize that having friends is good too.

 Dancing With The Scars